MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

    ![Image that displays the new comments button](./media/multi-step-logic-flow/comments-actions-triggers.png)

    The comments pane opens.
-1. Enter a comment to your action with an @mention in a comment to others.
+1. Enter a comment to your action with an @mention to others.
 If you do this, an email notification will be sent to them when you select the **Send** icon.

     ![At mention or comment.](./media/multi-step-logic-flow/mention.png)